Building a threat hunt

 Accessing Threat Hunting

-If you haven't already connected to the Rubrik Security Cloud, head back to the .
+If you haven't already connected to the Rubrik Security Cloud, head back to the lab environment.

 Once logged in